Impact

 Risk and Exploitability

-EPSS score is not available and the vulnerability is not in CISA KEV.
-The CVSS score is not provided.
-The attack vector is likely passive sniffing of the authentication traffic to obtain the token.
+The EPSS score is not available and the vulnerability is not listed in CISA KEV.
+The CVSS score is 7.3, indicating a high severity.
+The likely attack vector is passive sniffing of the authentication traffic to obtain the token.
 Attackers with access to the local network or the ability to intercept the authentication sequence can reverse the XOR encoding purely through the static nonce and recover the plaintext password.
-As no mitigations are listed, this vulnerability remains open for exploitation until a firmware update is deployed.
+Because the weakness enables credential compromise, unauthorized access to the router’s configuration interface becomes possible, potentially leading to further network compromise.

 OpenCVE Enrichment